Model Merging Scaling Laws in Large Language Models: Background, Related Work, and Setup

 \subsection{Setup}

-\paragraph{Expert Models} We use a dual–track design to balance control and realism (details in App.~\ref{app:expert_setting}). \emph{(i) Controlled experts:} Starting from the same base, we train nine domain experts with identical hyperparameters.
+\textbf{Expert Models:} We use a dual–track design to balance control and realism (details in Appendix~\ref{app:expert_setting}). \emph{(i) Controlled experts:} Starting from the same base, we train nine domain experts with identical hyperparameters.
 All base models are from the Qwen2.5 series (0.5B–72B)~\citep{qwen2025qwen25technicalreport}. \emph{(ii) Open-source experts:} We additionally treat diverse HuggingFace checkpoints as experts to test robustness under heterogeneous, partly opaque post-training.

-\paragraph{Data} We construct our own expert set $\mathcal{M}$ using data from Mixture-of-Thoughts \citep{openr1} and OpenScience\footnote{https://huggingface.co/datasets/nvidia/OpenScience} , where all solutions are generated by DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} to ensure consistent quality.
+\textbf{Data:} We construct our own expert set $\mathcal{M}$ using data from Mixture-of-Thoughts \citep{openr1} and OpenScience\footnote{https://huggingface.co/datasets/nvidia/OpenScience} , where all solutions are generated by DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} to ensure consistent quality.
 For mathematics, we sample 93,700 instances and categorize them into five subfields (Algebra, Analysis, Discrete Mathematics and Combinatorics, Geometry and Topology, Number Theory), with 200 medium-difficulty problems per subfield reserved for validation.
 For science, we combine both datasets, selecting 20,000 training and 200 validation samples from each of Biology, Physics, and Chemistry.
 For code, we use 82,000 training and 10,000 validation samples from Mixture-of-Thoughts.
 This construction provides broad domain coverage, balanced validation sets, and consistent standards across all expert models.

-\paragraph{Merging $k$ Experts} In this paper, we are engaged in four merging methods, which are Average merge, TA, TIES and DARE.
-We use a unified form to represent all of these merging recipes in Table \ref{tab:unified_view}.
+\textbf{Merging $k$ Experts:} In this paper, we study four merging methods: Average merge, TA, TIES, and DARE.
+Table~\ref{tab:unified} gives a unified form for these recipes.
 For a given number of experts $k$, we denote by $\mathcal{K} = \{K \subseteq \mathcal{M} : |K| = k\}$ the collection of all $k$-expert subsets of $\mathcal{M}$.
-Merging all experts in the $K$ can be written as:
+Merging all experts can be written as: